safeledger logo

 Q-2.
 Do I need a Power of Attorney (POA) for Company Formation, and why?

-You only need a POA if you're asking someone else to handle the company setup for you.
+You only need a POA if you're asking someone else to handle the company formation for you.
 It gives them legal permission to sign papers and complete the process on your behalf.
 If you're doing everything yourself in person, then a POA is not required.

 Q-3.
 Do I need to translate a Company Formation POA into Arabic?